was111607/sample-gcp-nlp-flask/backend_api/README.md

     Set-ExecutionPolicy Unrestricted -Scope Process

+To ensure you are using the latest versions of all installed components use:

+    gcloud components update

 ## Get Started Coding!
 Alright, now it's your time to start coding.
 Take a look at the main.py to see how it works, and how you should improve it!